 Nancy McKenzie, Executive Director of PATH ND, is an experienced provider in treatment foster care, family support, and other behavioral health services for children and families.
 Her 35+ years in the behavioral health field includes both inpatient and community-based settings, for adults and children with serious mental illness and emotional disturbances, as well as substance abuse co-morbidities.
 She holds a Bachelor’s degree in Occupational Therapy, and a Master’s degree in Healthcare Administration.
 Areas of extensive experience include program design and implementation, staff supervision, strategic planning, policy development, legislative activities, program accreditation, and budgeting.
 She has led Leadership Development programs for managers, taught Human Resource management courses, and implemented a statewide grant for consumers and families with mental health needs.
 She currently serves on the Steering Committee for a “ReThink Mental Health” initiative that is bringing together multiple community partners to reduce barriers and improve access to quality care.

-Jodi Duttenhefer has served as Operations Director for Western North Dakota since May of 2015.
+Jodi Duttenhefer has served as Operations Director for PATH since May of 2015.
 She received her Bachelor’s Degree in Social Work in 1997 from Creighton University and received her Master’s Degree in Human Service in 2006 from Capella University.
-Ms. Duttenhefer joined PATH ND in September 2011 as a Social Work Supervisor, then moved to Area Director in January 2013, before being named to her current position.
+Ms. Duttenhefer joined PATH in September 2011 as a Social Work Supervisor, then moved to Area Director in January 2013, before being named to her current position.
 She has worked in residential treatment, school social work, and administration in both North Dakota and South Dakota.

 Heather Simonich joined PATH in May 2015, after serving 14 years with the Neuropsychiatric Research Institute in Fargo and working as the Program Coordinator and Trainer for the Treatment Collaborative for Traumatized Youth.
 She earned her Master’s Degree in Counseling Psychology from Ball State University in Muncie, Indiana.
 She routinely provides trauma-informed care training and consultation to child-serving organizations across North Dakota.
 Most recently, Heather collaborated with the ND Department of Public Instruction to create a professional development curriculum for elementary educators that is now being provided to school districts across the state.
 Heather has published professional manuscripts on topics related to child traumatic stress.
 She is a 2012 Bush Leadership Fellow and a Licensed Professional Counselor.